supercomputers/security_audits/GolemKanbanana.md

-## How I discovered a security issue in Golem, and
+## How I discovered a security issue in Golem 0.14.0, and

 ...why I think it will be close to impossible to get it handled correclty. -- by Kanbanana Joe